osmedeus/documentation/src/installation/running-your-first-scan.md

 osmedeus scan -m content-discovery -t list-of-urls.txt
 ```

-## :material-ip: CIDR or a list of CIDRs
+## :material-ip: If your input is a CIDR or a list of CIDRs

 :fontawesome-solid-scroll: __Example inputs__: Your input is **a file** that includes a catalog of IP addresses, CIDR such as `1.2.3.4/24` , `3.4.5.6`, etc or a simple CIDR like `1.2.3.4/24`